Concrete Subspace Learning based Interference Elimination for Multi-task Model Fusion: Multi-Task Model Fusion Details

 The pseudo-code for combining our Concrete Subspace Learning with task arithmetic is illustrated in Algorithm~\ref{alg:concrete_task_arithmetic}, namely Concrete Task Arithmetic.
 This algorithm outlines the steps involved in integrating our Concrete Subspace Learning approach with the task arithmetic method.
 Our procedure begins by employing Algorithm~\ref{alg:meta-learn_mask} to determine the Concrete mask.
 Throughout our experimental procedures, we have specifically set the scaling coefficient to 0.3 and have conducted the meta-learning process for 2000 steps.
 The learning rate is set to 1e-3 for CLIP models and 1e-4 for Flan-T5 models.
 Following this, we assess the performance of the model on the test dataset.
 The changes in the average model performance during the meta-learning phase of the Concrete task arithmetic are depicted in Figure~\ref{fig:average_performance_of_concrete_task_arithmetic}~\footnote{In the case of the Flan-T5-Large meta-learning, we imposed an early stopping mechanism as the model nearly reached convergence around 1200 steps.}, where we observe a consistent and gradual improvement in model's average performance.

-Table~\ref{table:clip-vit-b-32_task_arithmetic}, \ref{table:clip-vit-b-32_ties_merging} and Table~\ref{table:clip-vit-b-32_concrete_task_arithmetic} show the performance of CLIP-ViT-B/32 with task arithmetic, Ties-Merging, and Concrete Task Arithmetic, respectively.
+Tables~\ref{table:clip-vit-b-32_task_arithmetic}, \ref{table:clip-vit-b-32_ties_merging} and \ref{table:clip-vit-b-32_concrete_task_arithmetic} show the performance of CLIP-ViT-B/32 with task arithmetic, Ties-Merging, and Concrete Task Arithmetic, respectively.
 Each table shows how performance varies across a set of benchmark datasets with different scaling coefficients or adaptation steps.

-For both Task Arithmetic and Tie-Merging, we observed an initial increase in performance across most tasks as the scaling coefficient increased.
+For both Task Arithmetic and Ties-Merging, we observed an initial increase in performance across most tasks as the scaling coefficient increased.
 The peak performance was typically achieved around a scaling coefficient of 0.3, after which the performance began to decline rapidly on most tasks.
 This decline can be attributed to the competition and interference among various tasks.
 As the scaling coefficient increases, the model tends to overfit certain tasks, leading to a decrease in performance on other tasks.
 This phenomenon was particularly noticeable on the SVHN and MNIST datasets.

 In contrast, for Concrete Task Arithmetic, we noticed a gradual improvement in model performance with an increase in the number of adaptation steps.
 These results indicate that performing model merging under the common subspace learned through meta-learning can help resolve interference among downstream tasks.